rumkin/typed-props/readme.md

       // Reason helps to identify kind of problem within one validator.
       // Usual values are mismatch, no_matches, and redundant.
       reason: 'mismatch',
-      // The next values are validator dependant.
+      // The next values are validator dependent.
       type: 'string',
       expect: true,
       is: false,